paragkatkar/katacoda-scenarios-1/understanding-java-rmi/intro.md

+## Objective

+The objective of this scenario is to demonstrate how to work with Java Remote Method Invocation ([RMI](https://en.wikipedia.org/wiki/Java_remote_method_invocation)).
+Java RMI) is a Java Framework that allows a client to call a method in an object that runs on a remote process or even on a separate machine on the network.
+The machine running the remote code is called the *RMI server*.

+In this scenario you'll be provided with instructions to download the code from GitHub.
+This code creates both the Java RMI client and server.

+This scenario is completely interactive.
+The instructions you'll be given will be executed directly in terminal windows in the Katacoda interactive learning environment.

 ## Contents

+This scenarios is divided into the following steps.

 * **Step 1** - Get the Code From Git Hub
 * **Step 2** - Compile the RMI Interface